rjwats/esp8266-react/README.md

 A simple, extensible framework for getting up and running with the ESP8266/ESP32 microchip and a react front end.

 Designed to work with the PlatformIO IDE with limited setup.

+This project supports ESP8266 and ESP32 devices, see build instruction below for more details.

 ## Why I made this project